Equilibris/dissertation/proposal.typ

 Then I will familiarise myself with using bisimilarity to formalise the equivalence.
 This is a first step to just understand how these features work.

-// Write that i am actually implemeting theme
+// Write that i am actually implementing theme
 // An early step would be to familiarise myself with using the bisimilarity features given by the `M` type.
 // This shows feasibility to prove equivalences of two `M` types with a simple functor.